arturictus/wrappi/README.md

 # Wrappi

 Framework to create API clients.
-The intention is to bring the best practices and standarize the mess it's currently happening with the API clients.
+The intention is to bring the best practices and standardize how API clients and request.
 It allows to create API clients in a declarative way improving readability and unifying the behavior.

 ## Installation